 A good example of something that needs “monitoring” would be a storage server running out of disk space or a proxy server running out of file descriptors.
 An I/O bound service has different failure modes compared to a memory bound one.
-An HA system has different failure moves compared to a CP system.
+An AP system has different failure modes compared to a CP system.

 Building “monitorable” systems requires being able to understand the failure domain of the critical components of the system proactively.
 And that’s a tall order.
 Especially for complex systems.
 More so for simple systems that interact complexly with one another.

 The more mature a system, the better understood are its failure modes.
 Battle hardened, “boring” technology often comes with well-publicized, well-understood and monitorable failure modes.
 Being able to entirely architect away a failure mode is the best thing one can do while building systems.
 The next best thing one can do is to be able to “monitor” impending failures and alert accordingly.